Skip to main content

 Pilot Requirements

-To fly at Mission Ridge pilots must:
+To fly at Mission Peak pilots must:

 • Be a full or visiting member of the Wings of Rogallo Northern California Hang Gliding Association Inc.